Matthew Shepard Foundation: History

 After their 21-year-old son, Matthew, was murdered in Wyoming in October 1998, Dennis and Judy Shepard set out to try to ensure people recognize the role hate plays in society, and to advocate for anti-violence efforts.
 They founded the Matthew Shepard Foundation in December 1998 in memory of their son and to advance their goals.
 Judy served as the executive director from 1999 to 2009 and now serves as president of the organization's governing board.

 The Matthew Shepard Point Scholarship

 In 2006 and 2007, the Matthew Shepard Foundation and The Point Foundation have partnered to create the Matthew Shepard Point Scholarship, naming three scholars each year to receive annual college scholarships of $10,000 or more.
 In addition to the monetary award, the scholars become members of the Matthew Shepard Foundation's Youth Advisory Council.
-Selection of recipients is based on their "academic achievements, as well as a current involvement with helping advance the LGBT community, as well as a demonstrated commitment to helping advance equality in the future."
+Selection of recipients is based on their "academic achievements, as well as a current involvement with helping advance the LGBTQ community, as well as a demonstrated commitment to helping advance equality in the future."